-Trump plans for Nevada rallies conflict with virus limits
+Trump still visiting Nevada despite virus limits on rallies

 “The Governor’s Office had no involvement or communication with the event organizers or potential hosts regarding the proposed campaign events advertised by the Trump campaign,” Sisolak’s spokeswoman, Meghin Delaney, said in an email.
 “Current statewide emergency directives include mandatory face coverings, limitations on public and private gatherings to no more than 50 people, and other measures to mitigate the spread of COVID-19.
 The Nevada-specific White House recommendations have consistently included recommendations to limit the size of gatherings for weeks now.”

+Washoe County Health District Officer Kevin Dick said district officials expressed concerns about the Trump campaign’s plans during a statewide call Tuesday with the Nevada Division of Emergency Management.
+Reno is in Washoe County.

+“I think it is important we maintain that limitation on the gatherings at this point,” Dick said.
+“We still have elevated levels of disease transmission occurring.
+By not allowing those large gatherings, we’re really protecting our citizens, we’re protecting our economy and our ability to keep businesses open.

-Associated Press reporter Zeke Miller in Washington contributed to this report.
+Associated Press reporters Zeke Miller in Washington and Scott Sonner in Reno, Nevada contributed to this report.